Why Am I Getting So Many Robocalls

 4. Submitting your request

-Taking this precautionary measure costs you nothing, but it is effective against telemarketers and legal businesses that use robocalls to spam their customers.
+Taking this precautionary measure costs you nothing, but it is effective against telemarketers and businesses that use robocalls to spam their customers.
 Malicious fraudsters probably will not care that your number is on the National Registry, as they are already engaged in illegal activity.

 Refuse to Share Personal Information